- What do local authorities have to do for children with medical conditions?

 This information is for people living in England.
 It covers local authority schools, academies, private schools and free schools.

 If your child has a medical condition the school has to put things in place to support them.
-They have to do this with whether or not your child has special educational needs.
+They have to do this whether or not your child has special educational needs.
 This is written in the Children and Families Act 2014.
 There is guidance to support this requirement.
 It explains in more detail what your local authority and school should do.
 Under the Act the school should provide the same opportunities for your child as any other child in the school.
 Here are the things a school should have in place for children with epilepsy:

 - A plan to ensure all staff and children have an understanding of epilepsy